-I think over the course of this blog so far, I’ve talked about a range of things that could be considered some what heavy or have some kind of weight to them.
+I think over the course of this blog so far, I’ve talked about a range of things that could be considered somewhat heavy or have some kind of weight to them.

-some insightful, some meant to reassure and some for just pure entertainment. but what if I stepped away from the facts for a moment and wrote about something I feel almost too familiar with…writing.
+some insightful, some meant to reassure and some for just pure entertainment. but what if I stepped away from the facts for a moment and wrote about something I feel almost too familiar with… writing.

-I won’t lie I think writing has become a lost form of expression and whether you agree with me or not will put you in two groups.
+I won’t lie, I think writing has become a lost form of expression and whether you agree with me or not will put you in two groups.

-Group 1: someone who doesn’t find themselves writing a lot, probably couldn’t tell you their favourite pen for each type of writing. maybe the kind who has no idea where to start if they were asking to write a thought process out
+Group 1: someone who doesn’t find themselves writing a lot, probably couldn’t tell you their favourite pen for each type of writing. maybe the kind who has no idea where to start if they were asking to write a thought process out.

 then you have my group…